 After the Designated Withdrawal Date

-Students will not be allowed to withdraw after the designated withdrawal date as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Office of Centralized Advising.
+Students will not be allowed to withdraw after the designated withdrawal date as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Office of the Dean of Students, Student Union.
 The petition will become a permanent part of the student’s file.
 If the petition is approved, the instructor may assign a grade of “W” or “WF” after mid-term.
 Note that “WF” is calculated in the grade point average the same as “F.” Any student who discontinues class attendance after midterm and does not officially withdraw may be assigned a grade of “F.” No fee adjustment will be made for withdrawals except as outlined in the Refunds and Withdrawals Policy.
 The Office of Student Financial Services will receive a copy of the withdrawal form for refunding if applicable.WARNING: Students receiving financial aid should be aware that withdrawal from courses may affect continued financial aid eligibility.
 If students do not pass 67% of attempted classes during the calendar year (attempted classes include those from which students have withdrawn), they could lose their financial aid.
 Refer to the Satisfactory Academic Progress Policy on the Financial Aid website for additional information.